LouieSankey/Darkhorse_Android_V2/README.md

 To install TestFlight on an iPhone, go to https://testflight.apple.com/join/VvpAAjmW.
 Once installed, open TestFlight (or return to the download link again) to install Darkhorse.

-I've decided to keep the full Xcode/Swift repo private, but you can verfity that I developed it by looking through my StackOverflow questions.
+I've decided to keep the full Xcode/Swift repo private, but you can verfity that I developed it by looking through my StackOverflow questions like this one https://stackoverflow.com/questions/42876739/swift-increment-label-with-stepper-in-tableview-cell

 IOS V.3 features real time contests with up to the minute scoring.
-It's

 ![darkhorse_screenshots](https://user-images.githubusercontent.com/8163492/110709033-76a9d180-81b0-11eb-8b6a-da41fd522882.png)